binkley/homebrewery-files/witch.md

   A Witch doesn't just recognize the words &mdash; she knows what that person meant.

+- **Ceremony** <br>
+  A Witch does only births, deaths, and weddings.
+You can do others, but up to them what happens.

 - **Create Food and Water** <br>
   Conjure simple but nourishing meals and clean water, and sometimes stronger beverages.
   No one goes without when with a proper witch in their company.